nutildah/OutputSpender/README.md

 <img src="images/step-1.png" width="700">

 Step 2.
-Click on the transaction ID for one of these transactions.
-This will open the corresponding tx page on mempool.space.
+Double-click on a transaction ID for one of these transactions to open its corresponding tx page on mempool.space.
 Scroll down the page and click the "Details" button to the right of "Inputs & Outputs".
 This will expand the information to include the fields you need to create your spend transaction:

  - Transaction ID (txid): the string after "/tx/" in the browser address bar
  - Amount: sats in output, to the right of "MULTISIG" in the output area